icinganalysis/icinganalysis.github.io/content/introduction.md

 road maps, and confirmations can be found in the work of the National Advisory Committee for Aeronautics (NACA).
 This treasure trove of data can help you today.

 Why care about aircraft icing?
-If ice forms on a plane during flight, it can hazardous.
+If ice forms on a plane during flight, it can be hazardous.
 Engineers research the weather conditions aircraft will encounter and work to ensure that they can navigate them safely.